saji87/vsd-riscv/README.md

 Installation and WCH Drivers : https://github.com/vsdip/vsdsquadron_pio/blob/main/install.md
 Link to Platform_IO FIles : https://github.com/vsdip/vsdsquadron_pio.git

 Complete Driver Installation & Board file installation in VS Code.

+The project aims to achieve the equivalent of a RADAR but with Ultrasound sensor.
+The sensor transmits and detects the Ultrasound Signal.
+Once the time difference is measured, the distance can be calculated based on the speed of the transmssion of signal.

+The distance is calibrated as the blinking frequency of the LED.
+The smaller the blinking rate, the farther apart the object is.
+If it is nearby, the blinking frequency is higher.

+The Connections are as follows for connectivity to the Sensor.

 | PIN:VSD    	|  Sensor Pins |
 | ------------- | ------------- |